interplaynetary/free-association/README.md

 - do all members get equal shares of proportion-setting-power (at which levels?)
 How is this determined?
 - How are contributors added to nodes?
 How is this determined?
 - Can nodes represent groups of contributors, and the tree represent a federation of groups?
 Could these groups have their own decision making logic for membership within them?
-- how do new nodes get created in an organization's recognition-tree? (are there limits to this?) - can one recognize one's own created-node?
+- how do new nodes get created in an organization's recognition-tree? (are there limits to this?) - can one add point to one's own created-node?
+Or to a node one is a part of?
 - can one add points towards a node one is a part of?
 - How are capacities collectively declared, and how are their absolute values determined?
 How are their filters on share-distribution determined

 If all people in the world are seperated through at most 6 degrees of seperation, then we can imagine all organization must at most be seperated by 3 or 4.
-This would be a significant computational gain for surplus share algorithms.
+This would be a significant computational gain for calculating transitive surplus shares.

+This computational advantage could make organizational-level Free-Association more immediately practical than individual-level implementations for certain types of surplus.
+Resources that naturally flow at organizational scales (like electricity generation, manufacturing capacity, or agricultural output) might be more efficiently distributed through these shorter organizational networks.

+This creates the possibility of a hybrid implementation strategy where organizational-level Free-Association emerges first for certain types of surplus, creating infrastructure and experience that later supports individual-level implementation for more personalized forms of surplus.

 </details>